Create an account sign-up-diamond

 Stunning views of the West Wind Pass Hike near Smith-Dorrien Trail in Kananaskis, near Canmore

-West Wind Pass (5.0 km, 390 m, 2-3.5h) is a great family-friendly hike in the Kananaskis area!
+The West Wind Pass hike (5.0 km, 390 m, 2-3.5h) is a great family-friendly hike in the Kananaskis area!
 It’s not too busy and is a perfect hike for people who want to get stunning views without a ton of elevation gain.
 We love the vista back to the Spray Lakes Reservoir as well as at the views from West Wind Pass itself.
 Note that this hike is a bit too much for little kids, as there are some tricky bits along rocks, so don’t attempt it with children below 8-10 years old.
 However, if you’re travelling with older, active kids, this is one of the best family hikes near Calgary.

 #4: Rawson Lake